ADHD Therapy: Starting with the terms

 ADHD Therapy from non-diagnostic therapists

-The challenge for a non-diagnostic therapist like myself in providing ADHD therapy is to both recognize the serious challenges that can come with hyperactivity, inattention or both, while not relating to these in an overly narrow way.
+The challenge for non-diagnostic therapists like ourselves in providing ADHD therapy is to both recognize the serious challenges that can come with hyperactivity, inattention or both, while not relating to these in an overly narrow way.
 To put it differently, it is important to note that, as you probably expect, ADHD (of any of the three varieties) is most commonly treated with medication.
 These medications (counter-intuitively stimulants–most of the ADHD medications are similar to speed and stimulate the parts of the brain that regulate attention, focus and impulse control) are highly effective and also wrought with side effects.
 And, in my experience, are often exactly what’s needed for both children and adults who struggle with serious attention and impulse control difficulties.

 However, because the treatment is almost always constituted by medication alone, many other serious issues may be left unaddressed.
-Whether medication is prescribed or not (and I do not universally oppose or condone its use), there is a great need for attention to be given to broader developmental issues.
+Whether medication is prescribed or not (and we do not universally oppose or condone its use), there is a great need for attention to be given to broader developmental issues.
 Here are some of those issues:

 Intimacy and closeness

-In my experience, both children and adults who have difficulty with focus and attention commonly have a challenging time being close to others.
+In our experience, both children and adults who have difficulty with focus and attention commonly have a challenging time being close to others.
 Perhaps there is a cycle of cause and effect here: difficulty with attention makes it harder to develop intimacy which perpetuates difficulty with attention.
 After all, it’s hard to be close to someone who’s running in circles around the room or can’t sit through a conversation.
 Psychotherapy focused on relationship building is a critical tool for developing one’s ability to handle closeness and intimacy.

 Creating one’s life